krahets/hello-algo/docs-en/chapter_data_structure/classification_of_data_structure.md

 # Classification of Data Structures

 Common data structures include arrays, linked lists, stacks, queues, hash tables, trees, heaps, and graphs.
-They can be classified into two dimensions: "logical Structure" and "physical Structure".
+They can be classified into two dimensions: "logical structure" and "physical structure".

 ## Logical Structure: Linear and Non-Linear

 **The logical structures reveals the logical relationships between data elements**.
 In arrays and linked lists, data are arranged in a specific sequence, demonstrating the linear relationship between data; while in trees, data are arranged hierarchically from the top down, showing the derived relationship between "ancestors" and "descendants"; and graphs are composed of nodes and edges, reflecting the intricate network relationship.

-As shown in the figure below, logical structures can be divided into two major categories: "Linear" and "Non-linear".
+As shown in the figure below, logical structures can be divided into two major categories: "linear" and "non-linear".
 Linear structures are more intuitive, indicating data is arranged linearly in logical relationships; non-linear structures, conversely, are arranged non-linearly.

-- **linear data structures**: Arrays, Linked Lists, Stacks, Queues, Hash Tables, where elements have one-one relationships.
+- **Linear Data Structures**: Arrays, Linked Lists, Stacks, Queues, Hash Tables, where elements have one-one relationships.
-- **non-Linear data structures**: Trees, Heaps, Graphs, Hash Tables.
+- **Non-Linear Data Structures**: Trees, Heaps, Graphs, Hash Tables.

 ![Linear and Non-Linear Data Structures](classification_of_data_structure.assets/classification_logic_structure.png)

 Non-linear data structures can be further divided into tree structures and network structures.

-- **linear structures**: Arrays, linked lists, queues, stacks, and hash tables, where elements have a one-to-one sequential relationships.
+- **Linear Structures**: Arrays, linked lists, queues, stacks, and hash tables, where elements have a one-to-one sequential relationships.
-- **tree structures**: Trees, Heaps, Hash Tables, where elements have a one-to-many relationships.
+- **Tree Structures**: Trees, Heaps, Hash Tables, where elements have a one-to-many relationships.
-- **betwork structures**: Graphs, where elements have a many-to-many relationships.
+- **Network Structures**: Graphs, where elements have a many-to-many relationships.

 ## Physical Structure: Contiguous and Dispersed